Jeffrey Snyder · 2013–2015 · University of Oklahoma, 2013

 Adam Clark · 2009–2011 · Iowa State University, 2009

-Currently a research scientist at CIMMS, Adam works with NSSL's Collaborative Research and Forecasting Team (CRAFT) developing model diagnostics, verification, and visualization strategies for high resolution ensemble forecasts, as well as exploring model physics sensitivities and predictability at convective scales. was a recipient of the 2013 Presidential Early Career Award for Scientists and Engineers.
+Currently a federal research scientist with NSSL, Adam works on the Collaborative Research and Forecasting Team (CRAFT) developing model diagnostics, verification, and visualization strategies for high resolution ensemble forecasts, as well as exploring model physics sensitivities and predictability at convective scales.
+He was a recipient of the 2013 Presidential Early Career Award for Scientists and Engineers.

 Dan Dawson · 2009–2011 · University of Oklahoma, 2009